 FastMail supports wildcard DNS records for subdomains using the standard

 Note that wildcards only work for an entire subdomain.
-You
+You can have

 *.mydomain.com, but you can't have